dfreelon/news_extract/README.md

 combined = ne.news_export(nu_plus_fc)
 ```

 The ```news_export``` function performs several operations, including removing duplicates (using a custom algorithm based on the Jaccard coefficient and time of publication) and resolving conflicts between articles with different metadata fields.
 For the latter, the function attempts to export all fields included in at least half the articles by default.
-This proportion can be adjusted using the ```field_threshold``` parameter.
+This proportion can be adjusted using the ```field_threshold``` parameter, which accepts proportions between 0 and 1.
+0 will attempt to include every metadata field present in at least one article, while 1 will include only those fields present in all articles.

 By default, ```news_export``` returns a Pandas DataFrame containing the output data.
 You can save individual JSON files to disk (i.e. one article per file) by setting the ```to_pandas``` parameter to ```False```.